How do I apply for Department of Rehabilitation (DOR) Employment Services?

 YES!
 Marin City CDC partners with Tamalpais Adult School referring eligible individuals to obtain their GED & High School Diploma.
 Classes are FREE!

 Call Ms. Jaemi Naish for registration information: (415) 945-3780

 Do you provide Office Skills Training?

 YES.
-Basic Microsoft Office Skills training are provided through our Coffee Works Program and MET Program.
-MCCDC also partners with the Career Point of Marin which offers classes on a weekly basis at a no charge and will help you develop your office and computer skills rapidly when you stay focused and practice regularly.
+Basic Microsoft Office Skills training is provided through our Coffee Works Program and MET Program.
+MCCDC also partners with the Career Point of Marin which offers classes on a weekly basis at no charge and will help you develop your office and computer skills rapidly when you stay focused and practice regularly.

 Do Marin City residents have to go through the Below Market Rate (BMR) Affordable Housing Lottery to purchase an affordable home?